 What is landfill gas?

-A series of vertical gas collection wells have been installed in the sideslopes and top of Phase 1.
-These wells extend into the waste and collect landfill gas, which flows from the waste under pressure.
-Gas collected by the wells is routed through a series of pipes.
-Wake County has contracted with a firm to produce electricity from the gas.
-While that infrastructure is being developed, a flare is being used to burn off the landfill gas before it enters the atmosphere or causes odors.
+A series of vertical gas collection wells are installed in the landfill extending down into the waste.
+Gas is pulled from the waste under pressure.
+Gas collected by the wells is routed through a series of pipes to an energy facility.
+Wake County contracts with a firm to produce electricity from the gas.
+When maintenance takes place at the energy plant, a flare is also used to burn off the methane before it enters the atmosphere or causes odors.

-Based on landfill gas projections the gas-to-energy facility could one day provide sufficient power for the Town of Holly Springs' residents.
+- Based on landfill gas projections the gas-to-energy facility could one day provide sufficient power for a town the size of Holly Springs.

-Watch a video about the South Wake Landfill Gas-to-Energy Project.
+Watch a video about the Landfill Gas-to-Energy Project

 Facility Manager: Lee Squires